 NYU employees may register for the courses below by accessing the iLearn Login under the Work tab of NYUHome.
-The following courses are currently open for enrollment.

-This course will provide an overview of the NYU Non-Discrimination and Anti-Harassment Policy as well as applicable federal, state, and local laws.
-The first hour of the program will present an overview of discriminatory harassment.
-The second hour will focus on sexual harassment in the working and learning environments.
-Through an interactive discussion, participants will gain awareness and develop strategies for recognizing and reporting discrimination and harassment.
-This two hour course is open to all NYU employees.
+This course will provide an overview of NYU policies regarding discrimination and sexual misconduct: Non-Discrimination and Anti-Harassment Policy; Sexual Misconduct, Relationship Violence, and Stalking Policy; and Policy On Consensual Intimate Relationships.
+The course will cover topics such as discrimination, sexual harassment, and microaggressions in the working and learning environment.
+Through interactive discussion, participants will gain awareness and develop strategies for recognizing discrimination, harassment, and sexual misconduct.
+Attendees will also learn about employee reporting responsibilities and available University resources.
+This two-hour course is open to all NYU employees.